bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Dropdown auto close behavior

 By default, the dropdown menu is closed when clicking inside or outside the dropdown menu.
-You can use the `auto-close` property to change this behavior of the dropdown
+You can use the `auto-close` property to change this behavior of the dropdown.

-The `auto-close`property has 4 options
+The `auto-close`property has 4 options.

-- `true` : the dropdown will be closed by clicking outside or inside the dropdown menu.
+- `true` : the dropdown will be closed by clicking outside or inside the dropdown menu
 - `false` : the dropdown will be closed by clicking the toggle button and manually calling the hide method.
 (Also will not be closed by pressing <kbd>esc</kbd> key)
-- `inside` : the dropdown will be closed (only) by clicking inside the dropdown menu.
+- `inside` : the dropdown will be closed (only) by clicking inside the dropdown menu
-- `outside` : the dropdown will be closed (only) by clicking outside the dropdown menu.
+- `outside` : the dropdown will be closed (only) by clicking outside the dropdown menu

 <HighlightCard>
   <b-dropdown v-model="show14" text="Default Dropdown" class="me-2">